opensafely/documentation/docs/repositories.md

 *  By convention, any other files outputted by the analysis scripts that convert `input.csv` into study results, tables, figures, etc.

-Be aware that `input.csv` is included in the `.gitignore` file (see below), which means it can't be committed and uploaded to Github.
+Be aware that `input.csv` is included in the `.gitignore` file (see below), which means it can't be committed and uploaded to GitHub.

 You don't *have* to store things in these locations, but that's the convention we suggest.